BochengYin/AI-Calendar/SUPABASE_SETUP.md

 - Verify your environment variables match the keys from Supabase
 - Ensure the SQL schema was executed correctly (check Tables section in Supabase)
 - If you get authentication errors, check that your redirect URLs are set correctly
+- For OTP issues, ensure "Enable Email Confirmations" is enabled in Authentication settings

 ## Security Best Practices